CtrlK

 Trigger Term Quality

 Includes natural keywords users would say: 'excel pivot', 'create pivot table', 'data summary', 'interactive dashboards'.
-These are terms users would naturally use when requesting this functionality.
+These are terms users would naturally use when needing this skill, covering both technical and casual phrasing.

 3 / 3